 My wife and I currently maintain residences in both Toronto and Prince Edward County.
 We have traveled extensively in the last several years, particularly through Asia, Africa and South America.
 In addition to the impressions and memories created, photographs and sketches from these travels tend to be incorporated in current work.

 My paintings are represented in several private collections in B.C., Alberta, Saskatchewan, Ontario and Nova Scotia, as well as in Buffalo, New York.
-In the current year my work was represented in the juried “Art in the County” show in Picton, Ontario, (June/July 2022), in the “Decay” exhibition at the Melt Studio + Gallery also in Picton, (October/November 2022), and in an upcoming solo exhibit entitled “Liminal Landscapes” at the Melt Studio + Gallery running from November 4 to December 4, 2002.
+In the past year my work was represented in the juried “Art in the County” show in Picton, Ontario, (June/July 2022), in the “Decay” exhibition at the Melt Studio + Gallery also in Picton, (October/November 2022), and in a solo exhibit entitled “Liminal Landscapes” at the Melt Studio + Gallery running from November 4 to December 4, 2002.
+In addition to this website, you can follow my work on Instagram under murraypaintings or on Facebook under murraygainerpaintings.